-The school decides which students receive HEERF grants, as well as the amount of each award, after reviewing the Recipient’s Funding Certification and Agreement for Emergency Financial Aid Grants to Students, the CRRSAA Certification and Agreement for Public and Nonprofit Institutions Grant Funds for Students, the CRRSAA Certification and Agreement for Proprietary Institution Grant Funds for Students, and the Frequently Asked Questions about the Emergency Financial Aid Grants to Students.
+The school decides which students receive HEERF grants, as well as the amount of each award, after reviewing the respective Certification and Agreement and Frequently Asked Questions applicable to each grant program.

 AskRegs Q&As represent NASFAA's understanding of regulatory and compliance issues.
 They are FOR INTERNAL USE ONLY.
 While NASFAA believes AskRegs Q&As are accurate and factual, they have not been reviewed or approved by the U.S. Department of Education (ED).
 If you should need written confirmation of AskRegs information for audit or program review purposes, please contact your ED School Participation Division.
 NASFAA shall not be liable for technical or editorial errors or omissions contained herein; nor for incidental or consequential damages resulting from the furnishing, performance, or use of this material.